 Site Administrators can create custom choropleth maps for use in the New Visualization tool, and Citizen Connect, called Spatial Lens boundaries!
 These custom choropleth maps allow users to view and interact with the data through a localized lens.

-There are a few steps to adding a custom choropleth map to Data Lens pages on your domain:
+There are a few steps to adding a custom choropleth map on your domain:

 1. A site administrator must configure the new Custom Boundary to be available for all pages on the site.

 Uploading the Geospatial File for Your Spatial Lens Boundary

 Site administrators have the option to upload a geospatial file or create a spatial lens boundary based on an existing geospatial map on the platform.
 Upload the geospatial file via "Import Geospatial Data" through the create a new dataset button.
 The geospatial file must meet the following criteria:

 - Must be a KML, KMZ, Shapefile or GeoJSON file type

 - Must be a single layer map that contains polygons or multipolygons